chris-marsh/pureline/README.md

     source ~/pureline/pureline ~/.pureline.conf

+The powerline fonts need more effort to work on tty screens, so a useful tip is to only source PureLine if you are on a gui;

+    if [ "$TERM" != "linux" ]; then
+        source ~/pureline/pureline ~/.pureline.conf
+    fi

 ## Customization

-The config file contains lines which are sourced by pureline.
+The config file contains lines which are sourced by PureLine.
 Each line loads a module.
 For example;

     declare -a pureline_modules=(
     #    Name               Background  Foreground  Option